sveronneau/cloudbuild-packer-container/README.md

-Quick pipeline to make a golden image via Packer (binary stored in gcr.io)
+Quick GCP Cloud Build CI pipeline to make a Packer Docker Registry artifact in GCR.IO

-PACKER IMAGE

-To use Packer from Google Cloud Build, you need to build an image with Packer installed.

 From CLOUD SHELL or your local SDK